MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/OrganizationalUnit.md

 ### <a href=#statecode name="statecode">statecode</a>

-Status of the Reporting Organizational Unit
+Status of the Reporting Organizational Unit.

 First included in: SustainabilityWater/OrganizationalUnit (this entity)

 #### Properties